tpan496/Horde/README.md

 - horde_max_enemies_alive_max - Max.
 Default is 50.

 ## Creating Config Addons
 Besides the client-side GUI configs, you can create lua config addons!
 This allows you to create multiple configurations easily.
+Note that class descriptions changes are not available yet in external lua configs, because they may be subject to huge changes.

 You config addons should stay in `garrysmod/addons/your-config/lua/horde/gamemode/custom`, and have the following (example) format:
 ```